ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 fingerprint clients -- TLS session tickets, HPKP and HSTS headers, HTTP Cookies, etc. -- this is acceptable.

-The fingerprinting attack described above could be avoided by requiring that logs i) MUST return the same SCT for a given cert chain ({{RFC-6962-BIS-09}} Section 3) and ii) use a deterministic signature scheme when signing the SCT ({{RFC-6962-BIS-09}} Section 2.1.4).
+The fingerprinting attack described above would be mitigated by a requirement that logs MUST use a deterministic signature scheme when signing SCTs ({{RFC-6962-BIS-09}} Section 2.1.4).
+A log signing using RSA is not required to use a deterministic signature scheme.

+Since logs are allowed to issue a new SCT for a certificate already present in the log, mandating deterministic signatures does not stop this fingerprinting attack altogether.
+It does make the attack harder to pull off without being detected though.

 There is another similar fingerprinting attack where an HTTPS server tracks a client by using a variation of cert chains.
 The risk for this